Dedsec2003/Dedsec2003/README.md

 - 👋 Hi, I’m @Dedsec2003
 - 👀 I’m interested in ...
 Porting and Learning new stuff and implement it
-- 🌱 I’m currently learning ... how to do this and that
+- 🌱 I’m currently learning ... how to make recovery and kernel updates and all

 <!---
 Dedsec2003/Dedsec2003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.